jewelsofthought/neshama/site/posts/parashot/14-Va_eira.md

 Moses was 80 and Aaron 83 (v7).

-v8-13] The Lord provides a sign for them, Aaron's staff will become a serpent.
+v7:8-13] The Lord provides a sign for them, Aaron's staff will become a serpent.
 So, when they come to the Pharaoh, and Aaron throws his staff in front of Pharaoh, it turns into a serpent.

 However, Pharaoh's necromancers do the same thing.
 And even though Aaron's staff swallowed all the other serpents, Pharaoh's heart remained steadfast, and he refuses to let our people go.

-### Blood [דָֽם]{dir="rtl"}
+### Blood [דָֽם]{.heb}

 Then G-d commands Moses to meet the Pharaoh at the river Nile, and you shall say to him: "Send forth My people, so that they may serve Me in the desert."
 As you have not listened to my request, I will turn the waters of the Nile to blood with my staff, and with this "you will know that I am Lord, G-d of the Hebrews".
 The fish will die, and the waters will become putrid. (v15-18)

-v19] "Stretch your staff over the waters"
+v7:19] "Stretch your staff over the waters"

 <blockquote>
 <p dir="rtl">